-This guide will be your starting point and direct you with which hotels are best for expecting parents at Disneyland, where to take awesome Disney maternity pictures, and best of all how to navigate Disneyland while pregnant!
+This guide will be your starting point and direct you with which hotels are best for expecting parents at Disneyland, where to take awesome Disney maternity pictures and best of all how to navigate Disneyland while pregnant!

 I’ve personally gone to Disneyland while pregnant (8 times now).
 3 of those times I was in the first trimester and the other 5 times were during the second and third trimester.

-But before we jump into all the amazing things you can do at Disneyland while pregnant I want you to know that each and every pregnancy is different and you should always consult your Doctor about travelling and riding any attraction.
+But before we jump into all the amazing things you can do at Disneyland while pregnant I want you to know that each and every pregnancy is different and you should always consult your Doctor about traveling and riding any attraction.

 The Ultimate Guide to Doing Disney While Pregnant